Genetic Testing and Counseling

 The first step is a genetic risk assessment, where we obtain a complete family history from you, examine key medical records and perform a cancer risk analysis and calculation.
 After the assessments, we’ll share the advantages and limitations of the genetic testing with you.

 If we determine that genetic testing is a good idea, we’ll give you a test that looks for changes in genetic material or genes that are related to cancer.
 The test can reveal if you’re at a greater risk of developing cancer sometime in the future.

-These services are provided at Moncrief Cancer Institute, through telemedicine links in Fort Worth, through our Mobile Cancer Survivor Clinic and through various providers across North Texas.
+These services are provided at Moncrief Cancer Institute, through telemedicine links in Fort Worth, and through various providers across North Texas.